Eugene is an avid gardener and has been passionate about growing things for over 40 years.

 What Is a Weed?

 "Weed" isn't a botanical term like conifer or deciduous or perennial, words that mean something specific.
-"Weed" a subjective term but generally can be considered as an unwanted plant in the wrong place.
-Weeds are usually wildflowers or plants with insignificant blooms or ugly foliage, in contrast with the prettier wild flowers or cultivated and showy flowers we grow in our gardens.
+"Weed" is a subjective term but generally can be considered as an unwanted plant in the wrong place.
+Weeds are usually wildflowers or plants with insignificant blooms or ugly foliage, in contrast to the prettier wild flowers or cultivated and showy flowers we grow in our gardens.
 (It's interesting to note that many cultivated flowers self-seed or propagate themselves in other ways so readily in our flower beds, that they can eventually become a nuisance and earn the title "weed" themselves.)